Wicca in a sentence (it’s as good a definition as any!)

 Something to keep in mind when studying Wicca:

 Wicca is not a dogmatic religion (it doesn’t have a book or an authority figure to tell its followers that they absolutely must believe a certain way).
 So, there is a variation of belief on almost everything.
 However, there are core tenants that reach across the varying beliefs, and I’ll try to hit those below.

 Category #1.
 Wicca believes in a Goddess and a God.
 What this means varies from Wiccan to Wiccan.
 Some Wiccans are duotheistic (worshipping a Goddess and a God), others are polytheistic (worshipping multiple gods and goddesses).
 Some believe that all gods are aspects of the God, and all goddesses are aspects of the Goddess.
 Some are pantheistic (the Goddess and the God are identical with nature), others are panentheistic (the Goddess and the God interpermeate nature but are not identical with it and are also outside of it), and some are almost atheist (the Goddess and the God are Jungian archetypes, or part of a greater universal energy that is not sentient or necessarily divine).
-The “party line”, however, as Scott Cunningham puts it, is this: Wicca consists of the worship of the Goddess and the God.
+However, the backbone, if you will, of Wicca is this: Wicca consists of the worship of the Goddess and the God.

 Some would say they “work with” the Goddess and God rather than worship them.
 I disagree with that because it comes from a view that says that the Judeo-Christian-Muslim view of worship is the only way to worship or it assumes that the Wiccan in question holds to a view of Divinity that would make worship less appropriate.
 Still, many Wiccans prefer the terms “work with” or “revere” to worship.